brian-rose/atm-623/syllabus.md

 ### Assignments:

 Much of the course will consist of hands-on computing exercises using the Python language.
 I will provide code to get us started on each problem.
 You need a Python environment installed on your computer.
-I strongly recommend [Anaconda](https://www.continuum.io/downloads): the standard, comprehensive Python distribution for scientific computing.
+I strongly recommend [Anaconda Python](https://www.anaconda.com/download/): the standard, comprehensive Python distribution for scientific computing.
 It will let you install everything you need quickly and easily, and is completely free.

 The goal of the exercises is to carry out meaningful calculations.
 Grading will be based more on scientific understanding than on programming skill.
 Assignments will usually be letter-graded on a qualitative A-E scale, where A=excellent, B=good, C=fair, D=poor, E=fail.

 Assignments will normally be due by the beginning of class on the stated due-date.
 Extensions will usually be granted for legitimate reasons but must be discussed in advance with Prof. Rose.
-Electronic submission of homework by email is preferred whenever possible.
+Homework should be submitted electronically whenever possible.

 ### Final project:

 Each student will complete an independent research project exploring an issue in climate science and climate modeling.
 The project must include some original calculations described and carried out by you, as well as references to the peer-reviewed scientific literature.
 A written report and oral presentation are required.
-You will submit a project proposal (less than one page) by Friday March 10.
+You will submit a project proposal (less than one page) by Friday March 15.
 You are encouraged to discuss your ideas with the instructor beforehand.

 Your written report should be roughly 5 to 10 pages in length, and should follow standard formats for scientific papers (e.g. abstract, introduction, literature review, description of your calculations, results summarized in graphs etc., discussion of results including their shortcomings, conclusions).
 Grades for the written papers will be determined by both scientific content and clarity of presentation.
-Reports are due Friday May 12 2017.
+Reports are due Friday May 10 2019.

-Presentations will be scheduled for Thursday May 4 and Tuesday May 9 (the last two class days).
+Presentations will be scheduled for Thursday May 2 and Tuesday May 7 (the last two class days).
 Each student will give a 10-minute presentation, followed by a brief class discussion.
 The purpose of the oral presentations is to share your work with your classmates and practice your presentation skills.
 Grades for the oral presentation will be based primarily on clarity.

 ### Academic integrity: